PojavLauncherTeam/PojavLauncher/README.md

 ## License
 - PojavLauncher is licensed under [GNU GPLv3](https://github.com/khanhduytran0/PojavLauncher/blob/master/LICENSE).

+## Contributing
+Contributing are welcome!
+We welcome any type of contribution, not only code.
+Any code change should be submitted as a pull request.
+The description should explain what the code does and give steps to execute it.

 ## Credits & Third party components and it's licenses
 - [Boardwalk](https://github.com/zhuowei/Boardwalk) (JVM Launcher): Unknown License/[Apache License 2.0](https://github.com/zhuowei/Boardwalk/blob/master/LICENSE) or GNU GPLv2.